 Mr. Dale is also experienced in counseling and representing employers in all aspects of labor and employment law.
 Mr. Dale has earned a reputation of providing practical advice aimed at resolving employment issues at the lowest level possible.
 Mr. Dale has successfully defended employers in a variety of matters including discrimination/harassment claims, grievances, wage and hour disputes, and unfair labor practices.
 Mr. Dale also assists employers in complying with due process procedures related to employee discipline and dismissal matters.

 As an experienced labor negotiator, Mr. Dale represents employers at the bargaining table and has prepared numerous agreements with various types of bargaining units.
-Mr. Dale has also successfully represented employers in union actions, including unfair practice charges filed with the Public Employment Relations Board and National Labor Relations Board.
+Mr. Dale serves as a chief labor negotiator for several employers, and also serves in a supporting role to employer bargaining teams.

 News & Publications

 - Supreme Court Limits Reach of Public Sector Unions in Janus, Finding Agency Fee Arrangements to Be Unconstitutional06.27.2018

 - Legislation Limits Out-of-class Assignments for CalPERS Members01.17.2018

 - California Court of Appeal Confirms that Under the Public Safety Officers Procedural Bill of Rights Act, Administrative Appeal Must Be Provided After Decision to Impose Discipline Is Implemented07.11.2017